wd15/wd15.github.com/_posts/2014-06-25-automated-simulation-management.md

 satisfy the Fitbit gods.
 Aside from the small inconvenience of having to rush around Wegman's late at night as the staff there give us perplexed looks, the Fitbit is a wonderful device.
-It records the number of steps taken each day, one's weight (with the purchase of the accessory, somewhat pricey, scales), sleep, vertical steps and more.
+It records the number of steps taken each day, ones weight (with the purchase of the accessory, somewhat pricey, scales), sleep, vertical steps and more.
 The results are stored in the cloud and presented on a website with upbeat graphics that render the data easily digestible.